scala-steward/formulation/README.md

 - Schema evolution intelligence and compatibility enforcing by using a schema registry (which also forces you to centralise schema storage).

 Why use Formulation?

 - _Expressive_ - It supports the most primitive data types in Scala and allows you to `imap` or `pmap` them
-- _Promotes cognitive load_ - Avro4s derives schema's, encoders and decoders "magically".
+- _Define data types by hand_ - Avro4s derives schema's, encoders and decoders "magically".
 While this is nice, it can become unwieldy when you have a nested type graph.
-I believe that's better to explicitly map your data types, so the cognitive process of defining a schema is part of your job instead of a magic macro.
+I believe it's better to explicitly map your data types, so the cognitive process of defining a schema is part of your job instead of a magic macro.
+This will become important when you want to enforce full compatibility of your schema's
 - _Concise_ - The combinators `imap` and `pmap` makes it easy to introduce support for new data types, while this is verbose in Avro4s